 The best way to figure out if your child’s discomfort is caused by a food allergy is to use an elimination diet.

-If the baby is switching to solid food for the first time this can be rather simple, if you are breastfeeding it may take some more effort.
-In order to use the elimination diet you have to remove all dairy and wheat products, some vegetables (legumes) and fruits, and all sugars.
-Once you have removed all of these foods for 30 days you can slowly start adding foods back in to see if the symptoms come back.
+If the baby is switching to solid food for the first time, this can be rather simple, if you are breastfeeding it may take some more effort.
+To use the elimination diet, you have to remove all dairy and wheat products, some vegetables (legumes) and fruits, and all sugars.
+Once you have removed all of these foods for 30 days, you can slowly start adding foods back in to see if the symptoms come back.

-Infants that display symptoms of colic often have difficulties feeding, including painful reflux and lack of “zest” for feeding (PubMed PDF) .
+Infants that display symptoms of colic often have difficulties feeding, including painful reflux and lack of “zest” for feeding.
 While the exact cause of colic, in any case, is likely specific to the child in question, the tried and true ways to calm the symptoms are the same.
-Comforting your child by bouncing, holding, cuddling and reducing your own stress levels can reduce the symptoms of colic because the baby can sense your tension and will respond to it.
+Comforting your child by bouncing, holding, cuddling and reducing your stress levels can reduce the symptoms of colic because the baby can sense your tension and will respond to it.

 Relieving Colic With Massage and Aromatherapy

 If your child’s discomfort is followed by a bowel movement, then help your child process the stool when he starts to get uncomfortable.
 Lay your baby flat on their back on a firm but soft surface and begin to slowly and gently massage the belly in a clockwise circular motion.
 Before you do this make sure that your hands are warm and soft by rubbing some organic olive oil quickly between your palms.